 - 1. Engage the manual band brake. - 2.
-Depress the automatic band brake clevis (107) and remove cotter pin (102) and pin (106) to dissonnect cylinder (110) from brake lever (105). - 3.
+Depress the automatic band brake clevis (107) and remove cotter pin (102) and pin (106) to dicsonnect cylinder (110) from brake lever (105). - 3.
 Slowly disengage manual band brake using the brake lever (104).
 Regulate speed of load using manual band brake.
-If load does not lower engage band brake and then conduct the following step.
+If load does not lower engage band brake and then conduct the following step. - 4.
+Remove capscrews (364) from motor adapter valve (468) and remove pilot valve/adapter assembly from winch motor.

-- 4. Remove capscrews (364) from motor adapter valve (468) and remove pilot valve/adapter assembly from winch motor. - 5.
-Using manual band brake to throttle lowering speed (if required) lower the load.
+5. Use the manual band brake to throttle lowering speed (if required) when lowering the load.